VFPLang/vfpl/README.md

 please end function add.

 please initialize variable add_result as Integer with the value of
-    (please call add with the parameters 5 as a and 8 as b).
+    (call add with the arguments 5 as a and 8 as b).

 please repeat while 5 is smaller than 6 do
     please print "I want to stop!!!" to the console. please break out of this while.